Ageing and sexing details:

 The epaulettes, or

-shoulders, are usually orange with yellow and are spotted with black.
+shoulders, are usually orange and yellow on second-year males and are spotted with black.

 The underwing coverts should show a contrast

-Tails are not generally important in ageing or
+Tails are not generally important in ageing blackbirds.

 RETURN TO AGE/SEX